 The minimum size area accepted is 0.1 ac or 20-30 trees per property owner.
 Ideal planting locations include areas contiguous to existing forest and areas along the stream.
 Trees are planted in rows using 15-foot spacing to allow for easy access for mowers and maintenance.
-The included Stream buffers are vegetated areas along streams that reduce erosion, sedimentation and pollution of water.
+The included maintenance package provides mowing by a contractor for 3 years 3 times a year and resetting tree shelters 4 times a year.